-- A. A locus plan, at a scale of one (1) inch equals one-hundred (100) feet, showing all roads within a one (1) mile radius of the site; all zoning districts and the Town Line, if within five-hundred (500) feet of the subject parcel; erosion and sediment control plan; storm water quality and quantity control plan; restoration/reclamation plan, which may include a potential future site development plan. - B. Location and limits of the premises and names of abutting property owners as listed on current town tax assessment records. - C. Boundary survey and site topographic plans certified as Class A-2 and T-2 or a better or equal accuracy transit survey, with grading plan showing existing contours in the area to be excavated and proposed contours at two (2) foot intervals for the area after operations.
+A. A locus plan, at a scale of one (1) inch equals one-hundred (100) feet, showing all roads within a one (1) mile radius of the site; all zoning districts and the Town Line, if within five-hundred (500) feet of the subject parcel; erosion and sediment control plan; storm water quality and quantity control plan; restoration/reclamation plan, which may include a potential future site development plan.

+- B. Location and limits of the premises and names of abutting property owners as listed on current town tax assessment records. - C. Boundary survey and site topographic plans certified as Class A-2 and T-2 or a better or equal accuracy transit survey, with grading plan showing existing contours in the area to be excavated and proposed contours at two (2) foot intervals for the area after operations.
 Such plans shall include the area to be excavated, as well as surrounding area, if owned by the applicant, within one-hundred (100) feet of the excavation, and shall be drawn at a scale not to exceed one inch equals fifty (50) feet.
 Also included shall be north-south and east-west traverse cross-section drawings at equal intervals from the outside extremities.
-The distance between the traverse cross sections shall be provided in accordance with the following schedule within areas of excavation and deposition of material:

-- (1) Sites less than five (5) acres shall provide sections fifty (50) feet apart along with intermittent cross sections at points of vertical or horizontal changes in topography. - (2) Sites greater than five (5) acres but less than twenty (20) acres shall provide sections onehundred (100) feet apart. - (3) All sites shall provide intermittent cross sections at points of vertical or horizontal changes in topography. - D. An estimate of the amount of material to be excavated or removed. - E. Existing and proposed drainage of the site, together with drainage easements and flowage rights. - F. An estimate of the number and types of trucks and other machinery to be used on the site, hours of operation and the locations and types of any buildings to be erected. - G. Proposed truck access and egress to and from the site upon any road within the bounds of the Town of Monroe. - H. Details of final grading and planting of the site to prevent erosion of the site at the conclusion of operations or at such earlier times as may be required by the Commission. - I. Existing ponds and watercourses on or adjacent to the premises. - J. The location of wooded areas, all rock outcrops and existing and proposed buildings and structures. - K. All dimensions to the hundredth of a foot and all bearings or angles on all property lines, easements and rights-of-way. - L. Title, date, scale and North point. - M. Dewatering facilities. - N. Approval of the governing wetlands authority, if applicable (also see §6.4.3 of these Regulations). - O. Anti-tracking measures and vehicle inspection and cleaning areas. - P. Water and dust controls. - Q. Such additional information as the Commission shall deem necessary in order to decide upon the application.
+The distance between the traverse cross sections shall be provided in accordance with the following schedule within areas of excavation and deposition of material: - (1) Sites less than five (5) acres shall provide sections fifty (50) feet apart along with intermittent cross sections at points of vertical or horizontal changes in topography. - (2) Sites greater than five (5) acres but less than twenty (20) acres shall provide sections one hundred (100) feet apart. - (3) All sites shall provide intermittent cross sections at points of vertical or horizontal changes in topography. - D. An estimate of the amount of material to be excavated, relocated, removed or added. - E. Existing and proposed drainage of the site, together with drainage easements and flowage rights. - F. An estimate of the number and types of trucks and other machinery to be used on the site, hours of operation and the locations and types of any buildings to be erected. - G. Proposed truck access and egress to and from the site upon any road within the bounds of the Town of Monroe. - H. Details of final grading and planting of the site to prevent erosion of the site at the conclusion of operations or at such earlier times as may be required by the Commission. - I. Existing ponds and watercourses on or adjacent to the premises. - J. The location of wooded areas, all rock outcrops and existing and proposed buildings and structures. - K. All dimensions to the hundredth of a foot and all bearings or angles on all property lines, easements and rights-of-way. - L. Title, date, scale and North point.